donkeyanaphora/donkeyanaphora.github.io/articles/article1/shallow_fusion.md

 But first, what is shallow fusion?
 Consider for example, a person listening to audio of a phone call with a customer and customer service agent at an insurance claims calls center.
 The sole function of this person is to transcribe what they hear into text.
 The caveat, however, is that they only know very little about the domain and the types of technical issues and medical terminology e.g. (procedures diagnoses etc) that representatives and customers are mentioning.
 Now consider a second person who has worked in this industry for many years and has a deep understanding of the domain, but is hard of hearing.

 Shallow fusion can be thought of as a process of integrating each person's expertise to offset the errors of one another and bridge modalities the other does not have access to.
 With this analogy we can now formally describe this process.
-In the example below think of $P_{\text{ASR}}$ as the person listening to the audio and $P_{\text{LM}}$ as the domain expert that is hard of hearing but deeply understands the context.
+In the example below think of $P_{\mathrm{ASR}}$ as the person listening to the audio and $P_{\mathrm{LM}}$ as the domain expert that is hard of hearing but deeply understands the context.

 #### Mathematical Formulation